-Goal 2 also provides the planning strategies the City improve Delrav Beach's uses to neighborhoods, districts, and corridors.
-The City has realized successful transformations of distressed or declining areas using focused neighborhood planning activities with a high dearee of citizen involvement.
-The transformation of the downtown area during the last 20 years is a testimony of the power of developing a master in collaboration with residents plan and stakeholders, then using land use and land development regulations and capital improvements to revitalize an area.
+Goal 2 also provides the planning strategies the City uses to improve Delray Beach's neighborhoods, districts, and corridors.
+The City has realized successful transformations of distressed or declining areas using focused neighborhood planning activities with a high degree of citizen involvement.
+The transformation of the downtown area during the last 20 years is a testimony of the power of developing a master collaboration with plan in residents and stakeholders, then using land use and land development regulations and capital improvements to revitalize an area.